IsaacSarpong/Mortgage-calculator/README.md

 Data processing: The program calculates the ending stock for each month, the production quantity required to meet the demand, and the inventory level at the end of each month.

 Reporting: The results of the S&OP process are reported in an easy-to-understand format, including charts and tables that show the sales forecasts, demand plans, production plans, and inventory plans.

+## How to Run
+To run the project, follow these steps:

+Install the required libraries by running pip install pandas matplotlib.

+Clone the repository to your local machine.

+Navigate to the project folder.

+Run python sop.py to execute the S&OP process.

+Enter the initial stock, the number of months to plan, and the planned sales quantity for each month as prompted.